Purecontrol/testcontainers-python-influxdb/README.md

 Brings InfluxDB in testcontainers-python (until [PR #413](https://github.com/testcontainers/testcontainers-python/pull/413) is merged).

+This project could be done on working hours thanks to my employer: [Purecontrol](https://www.purecontrol.com/) 🙏

 # Installation in your project

 This package supports versions 1.x and 2.x of InfluxDB.